AreaLayer/Artbyte-bundle-marketplace-tracker./README.md

-# Bundle market tracker for Fantom Artion Marketplace
+# Bundle market tracker for Artbyte  Marketplace

 artion-bundlemarket-tracker

+# Run and deploy